-General and administrative costs increased by \$1,125 or 61.3% during Q5 2019 when compared to Q1 2019.
+General and administrative costs remained consistent at \$1,620 when compared to Q2 2019.
 General and administrative costs include employee salaries and employment-related expenses of all non-mining/processing personnel as well as corporate overhead costs, business development and corporate development costs, listing and transfer agent fees, accounting, legal and other professional fees and travel.
-The increase was mainly a result of the recognition of certain legal and non-income tax contingent liabilities.

-Interest expense decreased by 25.1%, or \$163, during Q5 2019 when compared to Q1 - 2019 as a direct result of lower interest rates on the Company's LIBOR based bank loans, offset by an unfavorable foreign exchange rate change during the period as well as an increase in long-term debt.
+Interest expense increased by 1.50%, or \$10, during Q1 2020 when compared to Q2 - 2019 as a direct result of lower interest rates on the Company's LIBOR based bank loans, offset by an unfavorable foreign exchange rate change during the period as well as an increase in long-term debt.

-Foreign exchange losses (gains) on the revaluation of interest-bearing long-term debt and non-interest-bearing trade payables denominated in United States dollars of (\$1,690) were incurred during Q5 2019 due to the appreciation of the Canadian dollar versus the United Sates dollar.
-This compared to a foreign exchange loss of \$1,411 in Q1 2019.
+Foreign exchange losses (gains) on the revaluation of interest-bearing long-term debt and non-interest-bearing trade payables denominated in United States dollars of (\$2,544) were incurred during Q1 2020 due to the depreciation of the Canadian dollar versus the United Sates dollar.
+This compared to a foreign exchange gain of \$718 in Q2 2019.

-Net Income (loss) for Q5 2019 was (\$14,296) or \$0.08 loss per common share.
-This compares to net income of 7,257 or \$0.04 per common share, for Q1 2019.
-This variance was mainly due to the fact that the Company recorded a non-cash impairment charge in Q5-2019 of \$10,112
+Net Income (loss) for Q1 2020 was (\$4,060) or \$0.02 loss per common share.
+This compares to net income of 3,964 or \$0.02 per common share, for Q2 2019.
+This variance was mainly due to the fact that the Company recorded a significant foreign exchange loss in Q2-2020 of \$2,544 and recorded a nominal amount of revenue at Daytal as result of closure for care and maintenance.

-Cash provided by (used in) operating activities totaled \$5,343 and \$1,630 for Q5 2019 and Q1 2019, respectively.
+Cash provided by (used in) operating activities totaled (\$1,258) and \$3,890 for Q1 2020 and Q2 2019, respectively.

-Cash provided by (used in) investing activities totaled (\$3,211) for Q5 2019 ((\$1,587) for Q1 2019).
-These amounts relate to capitalized stripping costs at the Company's Los Santos Mine and capitalized exploration and evaluation expenditures related to the Company's Sangdong mine project in Korea offset by proceeds received pursuant to a note receivable and to the disposition of assets.
+Cash provided by (used in) investing activities totaled (\$1,074) for Q1 2020 ((\$1,729) for Q2 2019).
+The amount for Q2 2019 included capitalized stripping costs at the Company's Los Santos Mine and capitalized exploration and evaluation expenditures related to the Company's Sangdong mine project in Korea.

-Cash provided by (used in) financing activities totaled (\$3,495) during Q5 2019 and was comprised of a change in long-term debt.
-Cash (used in) provided by financing activities during Q1 2019 was \$386, consisting mainly of the issuance of long-term debt.
+Cash provided by (used in) financing activities totaled \$4,336 during Q1 2020 and was comprised of proceeds from the issuance of long-term debt and common shares in conjunction with various private placements.
+Cash (used in) provided by financing activities during Q2 2019 was (\$1,950), consisting mainly of the repayment of long-term debt.